Muránska planina National Park: Geology

 The relief of the Muránska planina national park is very rugged and in many places rocky.
 The central territory is formed by the massif of the Muránska planina mountains that is part of the Spišsko-gemerský kras.
 The overall length of the karst landscape from the settlement of Červená Skala (part of Šumiac) to the town of Tisovec is about 25 km.

 The lowest situated site in the national park is located close to the village of Muráň at an altitude of 400m AMSL.
 The highest point is Fabova hoľa at 1,439 m AMSL, however, a higher peak, Stolica at 1,476 m is located in the buffer zone.
 Stolica is also the highest peak of the Slovak Ore Mountains.

 There are more than 150 notable caves, which are inaccessible to the public.

 Flora

 Flora in the National Park is notable for its biodiversity and species richness and includes 35 endemic and sub-endemic species, for example, Daphne arbuscula.
 Forests cover about 90% of the area.

 Tourism

-Tourist attractions include 300 km of marked hiking trails and two educational trails.
+Tourist attractions include 300 km of marked hiking trails and two educational trails, one of which is named after Jakub Surovec.
 The best access to the park is through the surrounding villages and settlements, for example Muráň and Závadka nad Hronom.
 On a rock in the middle of the range stands the Muráň castle.